ocptech/blackhole/README.md

-This is a very simple implementation, so please be aware of below considerations/pre-requisites (use    prerequisites.pdf):
+This is a very simple implementation, so please be aware of below considerations/pre-requisites.

+Please refer prerequisites.pdf for the initial setup for using the script:

 - The S3 bucket provided in the example is not for public access, you need to provide your own one.
 - Credentials for login to access the S3 bucket are implemented using "aws configure" application for Linux.